 On October 8, 2017, my husband and I took a leap of faith and started a new life in Siena, Italy.

 I still remember the long flight from Manila to Florence.
-I still cannot imagine how we managed to survive the plane ride with a one-year-old and a five-month-old.
+How on earth did I survive the 24-hour plane ride with a one-year-old and a five-month-old?
 (Thank you, Denise and Robert for helping us out- we still owe you the Chianti wine.)

 I remember being in awe when I saw Le Meridiane for the first time: a restored 17th Century Tuscan farmhouse surrounded by olive trees, where my family lived for six months.
 It was love at first sight.

 After the initial excitement, we experienced the pros and cons of integrating into a new culture.
 The most difficult part for us is learning a new language.
 When you are learning Italian to survive (instead of simply adding a new skill in your “toolbox of knowledge”)- you will experience a lot of frustrating moments as well as small wins.

 A year later, after experiencing all the stages of culture shock, I can say that I have learned quite a few life lessons from the Italian way of living.